 Never leave home without a lawyer.
 Whilst Will was not qualified, or even knew at that time he was going to be a lawyer, he still behaved like one, providing rarefied advice to the criminally insane.
-Following Will's advice, we were lost in the Wadi Rumm desert of Jordan in the summer of 1996, without food or water, but with a Frenchman in tow and in search of inspiration from one of this desert's lost souls, T.E.Lawrence.
+Following Will's advice, I found myself lost, along with Will, in the Wadi Rumm desert of Jordan in the summer of 1996, without food or water, but with a Frenchman in tow and in search of inspiration from one of this desert's lost souls, T.E.Lawrence.
 Like Lawrence we were saved by the indigenous Beduoin.
-The Bedus had a problem pronouncing his name, 'Lawrence', and instead bestowed him with 'Aurens', a name fitting for the romantic hero of adventure that he was to help cultivate.
+The Bedus had a problem pronouncing his name, 'Lawrence', and instead bestowed him with 'Aurens', a name befitting the romantic hero of adventure that he was to help cultivate.
 The Bedus still suffered pronunciation problems and unable to get the hang of 'Oliver', kindly bequeathed me with 'Colin', and thanks to Will, 'Colin of Arabia' was born.
-That was my first desert.
+That sadly was my first desert.

-In the summer of 1999, I met my second desert carrying the mantel of Colin of Arabia, except now I was Colin of the Gobi.
+In the summer of 1999, I met my second desert carrying the mantel of Colin of Arabia, except then I was to become 'Colin of the Gobi'.
 The adventure is the unknown and invariably a sign of bad planning.
 This trip was an impeccable display of bad planning, in fact, no planning at all.
 The result was that I had to lead a team of 3 more than averagely annoyed friends on a 1200km walk across the Gobi.
-Everything that we hadn't planned for went wrong - we ran out of food and water, and amongst other delights enjoyed the four-walled comforts of the Gobi Hilton, a Mongolian prison, when arrested on charges that included spying and being criminally lost in a strategically sensitive area of desert where nothing happens.
+Everything that we hadn't planned for inevitably went wrong - we ran out of food and water, and amongst other delights enjoyed the four-walled comforts of the Gobi Hilton, a Mongolian prison, when arrested on charges that included spying and being criminally lost in a strategically sensitive area of desert where nothing seemed to happened.
 The expedition became known as 'Oops - Across the Gobi In Search of Dung'.
 We of course had no fuel to cook on, so relied on the fragrant fuel of camel dung, a precious commodity that was to save our lives.
 That was my second desert.